Welcome to Sierra Adventure Summer Camp!

 Archery is taught and closely supervised by adult instructional staff following the National Archery in the Schools Program (NASP) safety standards, using their 11 Steps to Archery Success.
 No unsupervised archery is allowed and the equipment is put away after each instructor-taught lesson.

 Slacklining is also sometimes taught by adult instructional staff, during specific instructional times and is not ever done without close supervision.
 The slackline is set up and taken down by the instructor for each lesson.
 This activity is done on a grassy area, and the slackline is only about 2 feet above the ground.
 Rules (no jumping, stay back when observing) are given and enforced.

 To help your child have a fun and successful week, tell your child ahead of time that you expect them to stay to the end and that you are very proud of them for spending a week away from home.
 Everyone suffers from homesickness at some point and the best way to help it is to focus on the present time at camp, their friends, and how much fun they are having.
-Parent visits and phone calls remind them of home and often make the homesickness worse.
+Parent visits and phone calls remind them of home and sometimes make the homesickness worse.
 This is their chance to become more self-reliant and is an important growth experience for most children.
-More information on preventing homesickness
+Click here for more information on preventing homesickness

 Parent Visitation Policy: